sambeau/deadcatbounce/README.md

 	- 2—2 will cost 2+2 = 4 to buy
 	- 5—5–5 will cost 1+1+1 = 3 to buy
 - If a run or set has extra tokens placed on it, their value is added to the price needed to buy the set.
 The extra tokens are not part of the purchase, so are handed to the bank.
-- The full inflated price is paid by the buyer, to the current owner.
+- The full inflated price is paid by the buyer to the current owner.
 ### Protecting your investments by inflating their value
 - By default anyone can buy anyone else’s run or set for just the nominal price of all the cards in it.
 - To protect against hostile takeovers you can inflate the price of your runs and sets by adding tokens to them